Columbus Day storm of 1962: Wind speed highlights

 Many anemometers, official and unofficial, within the heavily stricken area of northwestern Oregon and southwest Washington were damaged or destroyed before winds attained maximum velocity.
 For example, the wind gauge atop the downtown Portland studios of KGW radio and TV recorded two gusts of 93 mph, just before flying debris knocked the gauge off-line shortly after 5 p.m.

-For the Willamette Valley, the lowest peak gust officially measured was 86 mph at Eugene.
+For the Willamette Valley, the lowest peak gust officially recorded was 86 mph at Eugene.
 This value, however, is higher than the maximum peak gust generated by any other Willamette Valley windstorm in the 1948–2010 period.

 In the interior of western Washington, officially measured wind gusts included 78 mph at Olympia, 88 mph at McChord Air Force Base, 100 mph at Renton at 64 ft and 98 mph at Bellingham.
 In the city of Seattle, a peak wind speed of 65 mph was recorded; this suggests gusts of at least 80 mph.
 Damaging winds reached as far inland as Spokane.

 Wind gusts of 58 mph, the National Weather Service minimum for "High Wind Criteria," or higher were reported from San Francisco, to Vancouver, British Columbia.